akakumar42/Language_Translation_Using_Transformers-/README.md

 ## Dataset

-Trained on the OPUS Books dataset, which contains parallel English-Italian text from books.
+Trained on the OPUS Books dataset, which contains parallel English-Deutsch text from books.

 ## License